rvsitebuilder/developer-docs/en/app-configuration.md

 ```

-## Config User Interface
+## Config Admin Interface

-RVsitebuilder comes with the unified config user interface on the admin manage app.
+RVsitebuilder comes with the unified config admin interface on the admin manage app.
 Go to `apps launcher` choose manage, and choose `config` on the left menu.
 To allow end-users change the value of your config online, you need to create a config blade file.
 And define it on your `app’s service provider`.

 <!-- TODO: @settavut final config user interface  -->